-Afterwards, Barthélemy fought on his own.
-He was eventually arrested, convicted, and imprisoned at the Conciergerie but somehow escaped to London in 1849 or 1850.
-There, he continued to be involved in politics and became a prominent and well-known follower of Blanqui’s.
-Barthélemy also became involved with Blanqui, Eugene Sue, and others in producing a journal, Les Veillees du Peuple, that was a newspaper for the socialist democracy.
+Afterwards, Emmanuel Barthelemy fought on his own.
+He was eventually arrested, convicted, and imprisoned at the Conciergerie but somehow escaped to London around 1850, the same year that the famous wax sculptor Madame Tussaud died there.
+In London, Barthelemy continued to be involved in politics and became a prominent and well-known follower of Blanqui’s.
+Barthelemy also became involved with Blanqui, Eugene Sue, and others in producing a journal, Les Veillees du Peuple, that was a newspaper for the socialist democracy.
 However, despite his involvement and allegiance to Blanqui, some people mistrusted him and thought he was a spy for the French government.

-During this same time, Barthélemy met Karl Marx, a German philosopher, political theorist, and revolutionary socialist whose theories resulted in Marxism.
-Barthélemy also visited Marx at his apartment and met his wife Jenny.
+During this same time, Barthelemy met Karl Marx, a German philosopher, political theorist, and revolutionary socialist whose theories resulted in Marxism.
+Emmanuel Barthelemy also visited Marx at his apartment and met his wife Jenny.
 In addition, he patronized Rathbone Place, a spot where many French exiles met to practice fencing and pistol shooting.
 It was at Rathbone that he coached Marx in fencing.

-That was not the only duel Barthélemy was involved in.
+That was not the only duel Emmanuel Barthelemy was involved in.
 In 1852, he participated in the last fatal duel in England.
 It happened after he challenged a man named Frederic Constant Courant to a duel.
-Supposedly, Cournet made some disparaging remarks about Barthélemy’s former girlfriend,* but newspapers reported the duel occurred because of the two men’s political differences.
+Supposedly, Cournet made some disparaging remarks about Barthelemy’s former girlfriend,* but newspapers reported the duel occurred because of the two men’s political differences.
 A note was given to journalists by friends of Cournet’s that in part stated:

 “It is truly to be regretted that a certain class of exalted and misguided men who have found a safe and hospitable asylum in England, should abuse the hospitality granted to them, and take upon themselves the right of avenging their political squabbles by pistols or swords.